SidMasih/OLD_sidmasih.github_DEPC.io/projects.md

 * Currently used by about 200 students during class scheduling
 * Check out the code: [Repo](https://github.com/adnanhemani/enrollme)

-## Berkeley EECS Company Recruiting Manager
+## Berkeley EECS Corporate Recruiting Portal

 * Building web app, with a couple of friends, for student groups and EECS staff to manage scheduling of company events in one unfied portal
 * Allow groups to add info sessions, companies to request info sessions, and staff to aprove, deny, and view the status of info sessions